keeperbitz/SuperScout/README.md

 The following variables were simulated in these ways:

-Robot: Arduino
+Robot: Arduino \n
-Blueprint: Text in Form of 2D Array
+Blueprint: Text in Form of 2D Array \n
-Building: Wood With Boxes to Simulate Walls
-Detection of Environmental Changes/People: Infrared Communication Video Feedback: Serial Communication and Skype(not included) Method of Area Surveillance: Right Hand Rule Algorithm in C++
+Building: Wood With Boxes to Simulate Walls \n Detection of Environmental Changes/People: Infrared Communication \n Video Feedback: Serial Communication and Skype(not included) \n Method of Area Surveillance: Right Hand Rule Algorithm in C++ \n
-Movement: Wheel Encoders on Arduino Bots
+Movement: Wheel Encoders on Arduino Bots\n

 https://www.youtube.com/watch?v=xtQZQGSPMwA&t=1s
 Link to Project Video